thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/codira-concurrency.md

 ### Asynchronous bootstrap methods

 NIO offers a multitude of bootstraps.
-To avoid the above problems and enable a seamless experience when using NIO from Swift Concurrency, the bootstraps gained new generic asynchronous methods.
+To avoid the above problems and enable a seamless experience when using NIO from Codira Concurrency, the bootstraps gained new generic asynchronous methods.

 The next section is going to focus on how to use the methods to boostrap a TCP